Advisor. Salonnière. Writer. Curator of spaces where consequential thinking becomes possible.

 That is why I built Salt & Honey.

 My approach is not a methodology.
-It is a perspective — developed across 25 years of working within and alongside complex systems — that holds several things simultaneously:
+It is a perspective — developed across 25 years of working within and alongside complex systems — that holds several things simultaneously.

-Strategic precision.
 I think clearly about power, positioning, and consequence.
 I am not interested in vague frameworks or inspirational language that doesn't translate to real decisions in real rooms.

-Cultural intelligence.
 I understand how identity, heritage, aesthetics, and belonging shape leadership — and how ignoring them produces leaders who are technically competent and privately disconnected.

-Somatic awareness.
 The body holds information the mind cannot always access.
 How you carry authority, how you regulate under pressure, how you receive and transmit — these are not soft concerns.
 They are the substrate of everything else.

 I am also a former professional dancer, trained in Graham and Ailey techniques — a foundation that informs everything I understand about embodiment, presence, and the relationship between the interior life and what becomes visible.